-Emphatic Stress: How can I Answer Emphatic stress questions In Jamb, Waec, Neco or Natbeb Exam, What are emphatic stress questions?, what is the meaning of emphatic stress?, how do you identify the stress word in Emphatics stress questions?, What are some examples of emphatics stress questions to practice with?.
+Emphatic Stress: How can I Answer Emphatic stress questions In JAMB, WAEC, NECO, NABTEB, what is the meaning of emphatic stress?, how do you identify the stress word in Emphatics stress questions?, What are some examples of emphatics stress questions to practice with?.

-Hello SAVANT!, welcome to today’s episode of my “Tutortainment Series” In this lecture Series you will be learning everything there is to know on emphatic stress, how to identify the stress word with ease and get your answer in less than 60 seconds and lots more… Pretty cool right?
+Hey SAVANT!, welcome to today’s episode of my “Tutortainment Series” In this lecture Series you will be learning everything there is to know on emphatic stress, how to identify the stress word with ease and get your answer in less than 60 seconds… Pretty cool right?
 STAY TUNED!

 I know you are exited to see this, well, what friends are for, lol.
 Take your time to read through diligently for details…

-Before we begin our tutorial in-dept, we must first understand what emphatic stress is all about, definition, Etymological study, and concepts behind its usage.
-Enjoy!
+Before we begin this tutorial in-dept, we must first understand what emphatic stress is all about, definition, Etymological study, and concepts behind its usage.
+Enjoy!?

-Looking at emphatic stress etymologically, you will observe that term is gotten from two independent words which are Emphatic and Stress, let us look at these two words shortly…
+Looking at emphatic stress etymologically, you will observe that the term is gotten from two independent words; EMPHATIC and STRESS, let us look at these two words shortly…

 Hence, you can evidently say, an emphatic expression is one that is said with emphasis and stress to indicate importance.